A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Deep Generative Models in Different Areas of Transportation Research

-\paragraph{Synthetic Data and Model Training} The DGM can also be used to generate various types of synthetic traffic data for traffic modeling and training purposes.
-These synthetic datasets enable researchers to simulate traffic scenarios and train models without relying solely on real-world data, which can be expensive and difficult to collect.
-In related research, instead of using basic models, most researchers combine various deep learning architectures or incorporate additional information to further improve performance \citep{chen2019traffic,ozturk2020development,wu2020spatiotemporal,chen2021traffic,zhou2023towards,rong2023origin,kumar2023generative,devadhas2023generative}.
-For traffic data generation, \cite{li2022attentive} proposed the Attentive Dual-Head Spatial-Temporal GAN (ADST-GAN) to generate crowd flows.
-The model integrates attentive temporal and spatial mechanisms by combining ConvLSTM, self-attention, and a dual-head discriminator within the GAN framework.
-These components capture complex spatial-temporal dependencies in crowd flow data and mitigate overfitting, ensuring that the synthetic data generated closely mimics real-world traffic patterns.
-To address the complexity of modeling Origin-Destination (OD) networks, \cite{rong2023complexity} introduced a large-scale OD generation method using a graph-denoising diffusion model.
-This approach simplifies the generation process by decomposing it into two stages: first, generating the network topology, and second, generating the edge weights.
-By tackling these stages separately, the model accurately generates realistic OD data, making the analysis of large-scale OD networks more manageable.
-For model training, \cite{dewi2022synthetic} applied a Deep Convolutional GAN (DCGAN) to generate synthetic traffic sign images.
+For model training, \cite{ozturk2020development} introduced a GAN-based traffic simulator that generates realistic and stochastic vehicle trajectories from real data, which are then used to train reinforcement learning agents.
+These generated data help RL agents train in a more realistic environment and significantly improve their generalization capabilities compared to agents trained on simple rule-based simulators. \cite{dewi2022synthetic} applied a Deep Convolutional GAN (DCGAN) to generate synthetic traffic sign images.
 This approach captures the distribution of real traffic sign images and produces new samples to augment the original dataset.
 The researcher further combined these synthetic images with real ones to improve the performance of deep recognition models, such as CNN and ResNet 50.
 Additionally, \cite{zhu2022spatiotemporal} employed the Spatio-Temporal Dependencies GAN (STDGAN) to generate high-quality synthetic traffic volume data for prediction tasks.
 Specifically, STDGAN captures implicit variation patterns in traffic volume based on information from traffic speed and occupancy data.
 Experiment results indicate that enriching the training dataset with the synthetic volume data led to more robust and accurate performance in prediction models.
-These examples demonstrate the ability of DGMs to generate various traffic data that support traffic management and enhance model training, offering valuable resources for transportation research and applications.